THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 But our friends have friends that we aren’t close with or maybe even never met.

-Since there are common interests between everyone, chances are you will be able to meet new people this way.
+Since there are common interests between like-minded people, chances are you will be able to meet new people through mutual friends.

 So set up a time to get everyone together and meet some new people.